This collection features AI prompts that can transform course design workflows, helping educators create pedagogically sound learning experiences.

 Course Evaluation Summaries

-Offers a structured qualitative trend analysis for student course evaluations
+Provides structured qualitative trend analysis for student course evaluation data.

 Prompt/Custom Instructions